1st Edition

 by Chapman & Hall

-This book discusses and compares four different approaches towards analyzing panel data in QCA.
-It starts by introducing QCA as a research approach, then discusses the most important assumptions, and steps like set-calibration and theory-testing, and finally demonstrates each of the four panel data approaches, in separate chapters.
-Each chapter provides a step-by-step guide, including codes, sample data, and analysis results, that researchers can follow while building a panel data QCA model.
-Finally, it compares the strengths and weaknesses of each of these models and suggests scenarios where researchers can apply it.
-This book is supplemented by online RStudio materials, like datasets, codes, and Markdown documents for each chapter, and can be used as a textbook for introductory and advanced courses on panel-data QCA.
+This book compares four different panel data QCA models: Cluster QCA, Multiple Sub-QCA, Remote-Proximate Panel, and Relevant Variation Panel.
+It starts by introducing QCA as a research approach, then discusses the assumptions, and steps in a QCA research process.
+It then applies these assumptions and steps to demonstrate each of the 4 afore-mentioned panel data QCA models.
+Each chapter also provides a step-by-step guide, that researchers can follow while building any of these 4 panel data QCA models.
+Finally, it compares the strengths and weaknesses of each of these models and suggests scenarios where researchers can apply them.
+This book is supplemented by materials like datasets and codes, available at the end of each chapter, and online on Harvard Dataverse.
+This book can be used as a textbook for introductory and advanced courses on panel data QCA.

 1. Introduction